hashicorp/consul-template/docs/templating-language.md

 server {{ .Name }} {{ .Address }}:{{ .Port }}{{ end }}
 ```

-renders the IP addresses of all _healthy_ nodes with a logical
+renders the IP addresses of all _
+y_ nodes with a logical
 [connect][connect]-capable service named "web":

 ```text